Flood Insurance Explained: Cost, Coverage & Do You Need It?

 Can I get flood insurance if I'm renting?

-Yes — renters can purchase flood insurance for their personal belongings through the NFIP or private insurers.
+Yes, renters can purchase flood insurance for their personal belongings through the NFIP or private insurers.
 A renter's flood policy covers contents only (up to $100,000 under NFIP), since the building is the landlord's responsibility.
 If you live in a flood-prone area, a contents-only flood policy is often very affordable and can save you from a devastating financial loss.
-Your landlord's insurance will not cover your personal belongings in a flood.
+Your landlord's insurance and your own renters insurance typically exclude flood damage entirely.

 What is the NFIP and is it currently active?

 The National Flood Insurance Program (NFIP) is a federal program managed by FEMA that provides flood insurance to homeowners, renters, and businesses in participating communities.
-The program has faced repeated reauthorization challenges — it experienced lapses in late 2025 and early 2026 — requiring Congress to periodically extend its authority.
-As of early 2026, the NFIP is authorized through September 30, 2026, with industry groups urging a long-term solution.
-During any lapse, existing policies remain valid but new policies and renewals cannot be issued.
+As of mid-2026, the NFIP is authorized through September 30, 2026, with industry groups urging Congress to pass a long-term reauthorization rather than another short extension.
+During any lapse, existing policies remain valid and claims are paid as long as FEMA has funds, but new policies and renewals cannot be issued.

 How much flood damage does it take to make a claim worthwhile?

 Even minor flooding can justify a claim.
-Just one inch of water inside a home can cause an estimated $10,000–$25,000 in damage to flooring, drywall, and personal property.
-Most flood insurance policies carry a deductible (commonly $1,000–$2,000), so any damage above that threshold is worth reporting to your insurer.
-Keep in mind that filing a flood claim won't affect your homeowners insurance rates since they are entirely separate policies.
+According to FEMA, just one inch of water inside a home can cause roughly $25,000 in damage to flooring, drywall, and personal property, and the average NFIP claim payout sits around $66,000.
+Most flood insurance policies carry a deductible (commonly $1,000–$2,000), so any damage above that threshold is worth reporting.
+Filing a flood claim won't affect your homeowners insurance rates, since they are entirely separate policies.

 Compare Home Insurance Plans in Ohio